kabk/go-theses-2022-pavlo-sharapata/content/07-bibliography.md

 </div>

-*On Progress in History (From the First Lecture to King Maximilian II of Bavaria “&hairsp;On the Epochs of Modern History&hairsp;&hairsp;”*. <br>
+*On Progress in History (From the First Lecture to King Maximilian II of Bavaria “&hairsp;On the Epochs of Modern History&hairsp;&hairsp;”*.
 The Theory and Practice of History, Routledge, London, pp. 20&hairsp;–&hairsp;24 (2011)<br>

 <div class="subchapter">